keithpatton/multilevelcache/README.md

 There are two [api methods](https://github.com/keithpatton/multilevelcache/blob/main/src/MultiLevelCache/MultiLevelCacheApi/Controllers/WeatherForecastController.cs) which demonstrate the basic functionality:

 - GetForecast - Gets/Sets forecasts from/to cache and returns them
-- GetForecastWithRefresh - Attempts to evict the forecasts from cache and ensures fresh forecasts are placed in cache and retruned.
+- GetForecastWithRefresh - Attempts to evict the forecasts from cache and ensures fresh forecasts are placed in cache and returned.

 This sample shows also: